-In addition, our Compensation Committee approved on December 12, 2017, an incentive cash bonus to Ms. Mumford of \$85,280 subject to deferral of approximately 33% of such cash bonus until December 31, 2018, and an award of 3,567 restricted Common Shares under our 2013 Equity Incentive Plan.
-The deferred portion of Ms. Mumford's cash bonus is subject to forfeiture prior to December 31, 2018.
-Of the Common Shares awarded to Ms. Mumford in December 2017, 1,784 Common Shares are subject to forfeiture restrictions that will lapse on December 12, 2018 and the remaining 1,783 Common Shares are subject to forfeiture restrictions that will lapse on December 12, 2019.
-As previously disclosed, we expect, subject to the negotiation of a definitive agreement, to enter into a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest and the forfeiture restrictions on her restricted Common Shares will lapse according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such period.
+In addition, our Compensation Committee approved on December 11, 2018, an incentive cash bonus to Mr. Smernoff of \$33,400 subject to deferral of approximately 33% of such cash bonus until December 31, 2019, and an award of 2,359 restricted Common Shares under our 2013 Equity Incentive Plan.
+The deferred portion of Mr. Smernoff's cash bonus is subject to forfeiture prior to December 31, 2019.
+Of the Common Shares awarded to Mr. Smernoff in December 2018, 1,180 Common Shares are subject to forfeiture restrictions that will lapse on December 11, 2019 and the remaining 1,179 Common Shares are subject to forfeiture restrictions that will lapse on December 11, 2020.